Important Army Days in India: Dates, History & Significance

 What is the significance of Armed Forces Flag Day in supporting India’s defence personnel?

-Armed Forces Flag Day is significant for raising funds and awareness to support the welfare of India’s defence personnel, veterans, and their families, emphasizing national gratitude for their service.
+Armed Forces Flag Day is a major event to raise funds and awareness to benefit the welfare of defence personnel in India, veterans, and their families and thus make a point regarding the national gratitude of the service.

 How can civilians participate in observing important army days and support India’s defence forces?

-Civilians can observe important army days by attending parades, donating to defence welfare funds, sharing stories of bravery on social media, and participating in government-organized events honoring the Indian defence forces.
+The civilians can also participate in significant army days by watching parades and contributing to defence welfare funds, posting tales of valour on social media and attending government sponsored events that celebrate the Indian defence forces.